ClubNix/Josix/README.md

 - 😂 Joke generator
 - 🔓 Log system (basic log + error log) with custom display with error formating
 - 💰 Commands to use our food system API, [Monix](https://github.com/ClubNix/monix-2.0)
+- 🎮 Board games such as : tic-tac-toe, othello, connect-4 and more

 # Install and lauch